brookly-rob/The_DreamState_Architecture/README.md

-This zip file, or "Bean Pod" as we call these mixed zips.. holds the bottom line sum of my work so far, with AI and developing the DreamState Architecture.
-This pod has the software that GitHub pages hosts publicly, as well as the parts of my software ecosystem that are not necessarily meant to share but also not necessarily a secret hahaha

 I understand that this is a lot– we're dealing with digitizing conscious experience though, so please don't act surprised that it's complicated.
 It's gonna be complicated.
 The big picture goal we're working towards is building a framework that manages this workflow autonomously, giving the results without the workload.

 WHAT YOU GET OUT OF FOLLOWING THIS WORKFLOW PIPELINE: